Specializations

 Students of microbiology will find opportunities in academia, industry, medicine, public health biotechnology, and law.
 Our Undergraduate curriculum satisfies the recommendations of the American Society for Microbiology.

-CEll biology & genetics (CEBG) Specialization
+Cell Biology & Genetics (CEBG) Specialization

 Students interested in the basic biology of the cell, and the understanding of information transfer within the cell, should choose this major.
 Courses cut across organismal disciplines by covering the genetics, the molecular biology, and the cell biology of microbes, insects, plants, and animals.